ldaptools/ldaptools-bundle/Resources/doc/LDAP-Events.md

 ## Injecting the LdapManager

-Often timese you might want to inject the `ldap_tools.ldap_manager` service into one of your event definitions you have tagged as a service.
+Often times you might want to inject the `ldap_tools.ldap_manager` service into one of your event definitions you have tagged as a service.
 However, by doing this you will create a circular reference error in the Dependency Injection Container.
 To get around this you can [mark the service as lazy](http://symfony.com/doc/current/service_container/lazy_services.html) in your event service definition: